Oluranti A. Aladesanmi, MD

 As a child, I knew I wanted to be a physician.
 I graduated from Obafemi Awolowo University in Ile-Ife, Nigeria in 1986.
-I immigrated to the U.S. in 1992 and completed my internal medicine residency at Interfaith Medical Center in Brooklyn, New York.
-I have practiced at Boston Medical Center, the Cleveland Clinic and joined the faculty of Morehouse School of Medicine in Atlanta in 2006, where I am currently an adjunct assistant professor of medicine.
-My wife is the founder and president of a non-profit organization that helps to improve education in Africa.
-We have one son in college, another son in high school and a daughter in elementary school.
+I immigrated to the U.S. in 1992 and completed my internal medicine residency at Interfaith Medical Center in Brooklyn, New York in 1995.
+I practiced at Boston Medical Center, the Cleveland Clinic and joined the faculty of Morehouse School of Medicine in Atlanta in 2006.
+I am currently an assistant professor of medicine at the Medical College of Georgia.

 Acerca de mi práctica médica

 My philosophy of care is that patient education and motivation empowers members to make the best possible decisions about their health care.
-The physician-patient relationship is critical to achieving the best possible outcomes for staying healthy and for the common medical conditions that I treat including hypertension, diabetes, high cholesterol, heart failure, coronary artery disease, COPD and asthma.
+The physician-patient relationship is critical to achieving the best possible outcomes for health maintenance and chronic medical problems including hypertension, diabetes, high cholesterol, heart failure, coronary artery disease, COPD and asthma.